STORIES

 The way I felt that autumn morning was unlike anything I had experienced before.
 I knew there was no way back to the slope I'd just descended.

-Last Fire At Watermill<br>Assia Turquier Zimmerman
+Last Fire At Watermill<br>Assia Turquier-Zauberman

 Last Fire At Watermill